Pana/conflux-portal-docs/docs/en/portal/Main_Concepts/Sending_Transactions.md

 Optional parameter.
 Rarely useful to Dapp developers.

-Gas limit is a highly optional parameter, and we automatically calculate a reasonable price for it.
+Gas limit is a highly optional parameter, and we automatically calculate a reasonable amount for it.
 You will probably know that your smart contract benefits from a custom gas limit if it ever does for some reason.

+### StorageLimit [optional]

+Optional parameter.
+Rarely useful to Dapp developers.

+StorageLimit is a highly optional parameter, and we automatically calculate a reasonable amount for it.
+You will probably know that your smart contract benefits from a custom storage limit if it ever does for some reason.

 ### To [semi-optional]